jprestop/VersionTest/met/docs/Users_Guide/installation.rst

 3. The GNU Scientific Library (GSL) is used by MET when computing confidence intervals.
 GSL is distributed and supported by the GNU Software Foundation and is freely available for download from the `GNU website <http://www.gnu.org/software/gsl>`_.

 4. The Zlib is used by MET for compression when writing postscript image files from tools (e.g. MODE, Wavelet-Stat, Plot-Data-Plane, and Plot-Point-Obs).
-Zlib is distributed and supported Zlib.org and is freely available for download from the `Zlib website <http://www.zlib.net>`_.
+Zlib is distributed, supported and is freely available for download from the `Zlib website <http://www.zlib.net>`_.

 Two additional utilities are strongly recommended for use with MET: